carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

                                      errors were found.
 If compiler errors have attached fix-its, clang-tidy will apply them as well.
+    --fix-notes                    -
+                                     If a warning has no fix, but a single fix can be found through an associated diagnostic note, apply the fix.
+                                     Specifying this flag will implicitly enable the '--fix' flag.
     --format-style=<string>        -
                                      Style for formatting code around applied fixes:
                                        - 'none' (default) turns off formatting